tdonker/domain-driven-design-links/boundedcontextquotes.md

 * p41:  ...a bounded context can contain **multiple subdomains**.
 * p58:  When a system's bounded contexts encompass **multiple subdomains**, there can be multiple integration patterns at play.
 * p225:  ...bounded contexts protect the **consistency of ubiquitous language and models**.
+* p290: A bounded context is a **boundary of a model**, and a model is only applicable in its bounded context.
+Bounded contexts are implemented in independent project/solutions, thus allowing each bounded context to have its own development lifecycle.
+Finally, a bounded context should be implemented by a single development team, and therefore, it is **also an ownership boundary**.

 ___